Research

 Business exit during the COVID-19 pandemic: Non-traditional measures in historical context, with Leland D. Crane, Aaron Flaaen, Adrian Hamins-Puertolas, and Christopher Kurz.
 2022.
 Journal of Macroeconomics 72 (June).
 [FEDS working paper #2020-089]

-Boom town business dynamics, with Meagan McCollum and Gregory B. Upton Jr. Accepted at Journal of Human Resources.
-[FEDS working paper #2020-081]
+Boom town business dynamics, with Meagan McCollum and Gregory B. Upton Jr. 2024 (accepted in 2020).
+Journal of Human Resources 59 no 4. [recent draft including appendix] [FEDS working paper #2020-081]

 Improving the accuracy of economic measurement with multiple data sources: The case of payroll employment data, with Tomaz Cajner, Leland Crane, Adrian Hamins-Puertolas, and Christopher Kurz.
 2022.
 In Katharine G. Abraham, Ron S. Jarmin, Brian Moyer, and Matthew D. Shapiro, eds., Big Data for 21st Century Economic Statistics, NBER Book Series Studies in Income and Wealth, University of Chicago Press.
 [NBER working paper #26033] [FEDS working paper #2019-065]